 The lack of education and awareness on the environment especially the marine environment is one of the major causes of environmental problems as people are not aware of the impacts of daily activities.
 Over the years environmental organizations in Seychelles have been working to raise awareness on our environment targeting mostly schools.
 However, not all age groups are reached which is why unsustainable activities still remain.

-Education and awareness on the marine environment is reaching and capturing the attention of a large number of people around the world through films and photography, especially on social media platforms targeting different age groups.
-Social media platforms is indeed a great way for delivering these information, however it is a matter of understanding and people seems to be more passionate when they see how they are related e.g. in their own country or neighborhood and also when it is delivered in their mother tongue.
+Education and awareness of the marine environment are reaching and capturing the attention of a large number of people around the world through films and photography, especially on social media platforms targeting different age groups.
+Social media platforms are indeed a great way for delivering this information, however, it is a matter of understanding and people seems to be more passionate when they see how they are related e.g. in their own country or neighbourhood and also when it is delivered in their mother tongue.

-The documentary series which will be filmed in different location in Seychelles will be uploaded on my business’ YouTube channel, will be shareable of different social media platforms e.g. facebook, instagram, twitter etc… The documentary will not only be for Seychellois, and will also be a chance to promote Seychelles as one of the best dive destination in the indian ocean, which is not well documented.
+The documentary series which will be filmed in a different location in Seychelles will be uploaded on my business’ YouTube channel, will be shareable of different social media platforms e.g. Facebook, Instagram, twitter etc… The documentary will not only be for Seychellois, and will also be a chance to promote Seychelles as one of the best dive destinations in the Indian ocean, which is not well documented.
 Telesesel, a local TV platform, has also agreed to showcase the documentary on their platform to reach more people.
 Other platforms like SBC or probably international platforms in the region may also be reached in due time.

-It is expected that the documentary changes people’s mindset and make them more conscious on the state of our environment hoping to switch from unsustainable practices and be more involved in the conservation of marine environment.
+It is expected that the documentary changes people’s mindset and make them more conscious of the state of our environment hoping to switch from unsustainable practices and be more involved in the conservation of the marine environment.

 SeyCCAT funds: SCR 529, 686

 Project Application Form: Dillys Pouponeau- Nou lanmer ble

 Environment and Social management plan: 20200220-Dillys Pouponneau-ESMP